-The KU dietetic internship program goals and objectives are as follows:
+The KU dietetic internship certificate program goals and objectives are as follows:

-- 80% of students will complete the program within 15 months of entering the program.
+- At least 80% of program interns complete program requirements within 15 months.

 - Over a 5-year period, 80% of employers will indicate that graduates demonstrated adequate knowledge and practice ability for entry-level practice as a dietitian (rating of at least 4 on a 5-point scale).